patricktalmeida/devops-awesome-tools/README.md

 #### ScoutSuite

-Awsome tool to audit security in your cloud provider.
+Awesome tool to audit security in your cloud provider.
 Works with the most famous ones, including AWS, GCP, Azure and more.

 - Link to Github: [ScoutSuite][scout-suite]

 #### Fail2Ban

-Awsome reputed tool to ban hosts that cause multiple authentication errors.
+Awesome reputed tool to ban hosts that cause multiple authentication errors.

 - Link to Github: [Fail2Ban][fail2ban]

 #### Terraform

-Awsome and widely known tool to provision and manage your infrastructure mainly accross public cloud.
+Awesome and widely known tool to provision and manage your infrastructure mainly accross public cloud.

 - Link to Github: [Terraform][Terraform]

 #### Terraformer

-Awsome tool to import many parts of your infrastructure into Terraform code.
+Awesome tool to import many parts of your infrastructure into Terraform code.
 Works with the most famous ones, including AWS, GCP, Azure and more.

 - Link to Github: [Terraformer][terraformer]

 #### Terraform Pre-Commit

-Awsome tool to run pre-commit checks, lint, format, and much more on your Terraform code.
+Awesome tool to run pre-commit checks, lint, format, and much more on your Terraform code.

 - Link to Github: [Terraform Pre-Commit][terraform-pre-commit]

 #### Terraform Docs

-Awsome tool to generate documentation from Terraform modules in various output formats.
+Awesome tool to generate documentation from Terraform modules in various output formats.
 Can be used inside [Terraform Pre-Commit](#terraform-pre-commit)

 - Link to Github: [Terraform Docs][terraform-docs]

 #### Terratest

-Awsome tool to write automated tests for your infrastructure code.
+Awesome tool to write automated tests for your infrastructure code.
 It provides a variety of helper functions and patterns for common infrastructure testing tasks.

 - Link to Github: [Terratest][terratest]

 #### Terragrunt

-Awsome thin wrapper for Terraform that provides extra tools for keeping your Terraform configurations dry, working with multiple Terraform modules, and managing remote state.
+Awesome thin wrapper for Terraform that provides extra tools for keeping your Terraform configurations dry, working with multiple Terraform modules, and managing remote state.

 - Link to Github: [Terragrunt][terragrunt]

 #### Atlantis

-Awsome self-hosted golang application that listens for Terraform pull request events via webhooks.
+Awesome self-hosted golang application that listens for Terraform pull request events via webhooks.

 - Link to Github: [Atlantis][atlantis]

 #### Gitignore

-Awsome collection of .gitignore templates.
+Awesome collection of .gitignore templates.

 - Link to Github: [Gitignore][gitignore]